Putr/yaman/README.md

 * Open, close and switch profiles
 * Tabs can define custom tiling per tab
 * Each created terminal can run any predefined set of commands
-* Run predefined commands when opening and when closing a profile
+* Run predefined commands when opening and when closing a profile (i.e. start/stop dockers)
-* Support multiple terminals with the same config (planned)
-* Modify size of tiled terminals (planned)

-## Why?

-Do you find yourself constantly opening the same tabs, runing the same commands all just to setup your "optimal" work enviroment?
-Do you hate the fact that these tabbed terminals are missing session saving?
-Do you hate changing your terminal setup when switching between projects?
-Well, so do I.

 ## How does it work?

 You define a profile config file where you define the tabs, how they are split and what commands should be run (cd-ing into folders, tailing logs, starting file watchers, sshing into a server etc.) that looks like this:

     version: 1
-    terminal: yakuake
     variables:
       path: /your/path
     pre: